 Is there assigned seating for the film screenings?
 No, all screenings are general admission.
 We recommend arriving 15-20 minutes early to screenings.

 Is there a director in person for a Q&A after every screening?
 Many of our filmmakers come to Missoula to participate in their screenings, but not all.

 What is the Big Sky Pitch?
-12-15 documentary filmmakers pitch their work-in-progress to some of the top commissioning editors and funders for documentary film in North America.
+10-15 documentary filmmakers pitch their work-in-progress to some of the top commissioning editors and funders for documentary film in North America.
 All documentary forms and all subjects are eligible to submit.
 The session will be held Thursday, February 23rd, 2017 at the UC Theater in Missoula, Montana with a live audience of filmmakers, industry representatives, and students.
 Commissioning editors will have the opportunity to critique and comment on each pitch.
 Selected projects will have 8 minutes to pitch their project and show a sample, if available, for the panel.

 How can I get an All-Access Pass and what does an All-Access pass get me?
 All-Access passes can be purchased online.
 This pass gets you into all films, DocShop panels, parties and special events during the BSDFF.